raspberrypi/documentation/hardware/raspberrypi/conformity.md

 ## Compute Module 3 and Compute Module 3 Lite

-All Raspberry Pi Compute Module 3 devices and the IO board have undergone extensive compliance testing and meet the following standards.
+All Raspberry Pi Compute Module 3 devices and the IO board have undergone extensive compliance testing and meet the following standards:

 - EU
   - Electromagnetic Compatibility Directive (EMC) 2014/30/EU,